freeradical13/freeradical13.github.io/index.md

 * A [Desert][] biome is an area of land with little precipitation.
 * A [Chaparral][] biome has a seasonal climate and consists largely of shrubs and small trees.
 * A [Tundra][] biome has a seasonal but cold climate.

-An [Ocean][] (or Sea) is a large body of saline water.
-[Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
-Oceans are layered with the top layer being the [Photic Zone][] where photosynthesis may occur and the rest is the [Aphotic Zone][] where little light penetrates (both zones together are the Pelagic Zone).
-The [Benthic Zone][] is the area where water reaches underlying land and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above.
-The benthic zone of an aphotic zone greater than 2,000m in depth is called the [Abyssal Zone][].
-The temperature of water changes abruptly where sunlight penetrates poorly at an area called a [Thermocline][].

 Aquatic biomes are largely characterized by chemical or physical properties: